People always talk about the good stuff when it comes to travelling.

 Go have an adventure, revel in the wonder of it all, and embrace the negatives that go with them.
 In almost every way, there’s a silver lining to them anyway!

 Like this piece?
 Drop a comment below with your thoughts.
 Which travel disadvantage are you most concerned about experiencing on the road?

-And don’t forget to subscribe for more updates from me :)
+And don’t forget to subscribe for more posts like this! :)